Menu

 Other info:

-Main entrance on Town Line Rd.
+The main entrance is on Town Line Rd.
 Follow the signs for Beach House parking.
 We will meet outside the Beach house.
-A Waukesha Country Park pass is required for park entry ($7/one day pass or $40/annual).

 Additional information: